AlexFidalgo/TelecomSiteTypeClassifier/ML_algorithms/ML_terms.md

    - The F1-score is the harmonic mean of precision and recall.
 It provides a balance between precision and recall.
 The formula is $\(2 \times \frac{\text{Precision} \times \text{Recall}}{\text{Precision} + \text{Recall}}\)$.

 ### 4. Support:
    - The support is the number of actual occurrences of the class in the specified dataset.
+It represents the count of instances belonging to each class.
 It helps to understand the distribution of classes in the dataset.

 ### 5. Accuracy:
    - Accuracy is the overall correct predictions divided by the total number of predictions.
 It's a general measure of model performance.